rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 1787s
+Video Keywords: []
+Video Views: 5653
+Video Rating: None
+---

 # A Deadly Aid Delivery and Growing Threat of Famine in Gaza
 **New York Times Podcasts:** [March 05, 2024](https://www.youtube.com/watch?v=6LGmzycioCk)
 *  From the New York Times, I'm Sabrina Tavernisi, and this is The Daily.
-*  Late last week, an effort to get food into northern Gaza turned deadly, as thousands
+*  Late last week, an effort to get food into northern Gaza turned deadly as thousands of
-*  of desperate Gazans descended on aid trucks, and Israeli troops, tasked with guarding those
+*  desperate Gazans descended on aid trucks and Israeli troops tasked with guarding those
-*  trucks, opened fire.
+*  trucks opened fire.
-*  But exactly how people died, and who was responsible, remains contested.
+*  But exactly how people died and who was responsible remains contested.
-*  Today, my colleague Hiba Yazbek, on what we know about what happened, and what it tells
+*  Today, my colleague Hiba Yazbek on what we know about what happened and what it tells
 *  us about hunger in Gaza.
 *  It's Tuesday, March 5th.
 *  So Hiba, we are now in the fifth month of Israel's war against Hamas in Gaza.
 *  And for weeks, we've been hearing about negotiations over a ceasefire and a hostage exchange.
-*  And then, late last week, there was a disaster surrounding an aid convoy that was brought
+*  And then late last week, there was a disaster surrounding an aid convoy that was brought
 *  into Gaza.
 *  You've been reporting on what happened.
 *  Tell us about it.